tbranyen/vertebrae/README.md

 Defining routes
 ---------------

-Routes are defined by passing an object literal to `$.mock` after including vertebrae.js.
+Routes are defined by passing an object literal to the function  `vertebrae` after including vertebrae.js.
 Do not attempt to define before all dependencies are loaded.

 Backbone style paths are the keys in the mock object, any arguments you define there will automatically be provided in he callback verb handlers